NielsLiisberg/IceBreak-Samples/README.md

 ```

 # Run the first sample
-Now it is ttime to test the sample:
+Now it is time to test the sample:

 1) Open your browser
-2) In the URL type  http://MyIbmi.60060  ( Where myibmi is the TCP/IP address ot name of your IBiMi)
+2) In the URL type  http://MyIbmi.60060  ( Where myibmi is the TCP/IP address or name of your IBiMi)

-And you have an RPG services running with an MVVM application in ExtJS ads you frontend.
+Now you have a RPG services running with an MVVM application in ExtJS as you frontend.

 # Microservices
-The samples abowe is as close you can get with RPG to the Microservice architecture.
-It is build arround a "router" program and a "JSON in/JSON out" service program.
-This design pattern hides the HTTP protocol so it can be used in stored procedures, dataqueus and even called directly from other RPG programs.
+In the samples above is as close as you can get with RPG to the Microservice architecture.
+It is build around a "router" program and a "JSON in/JSON out" service program.
+This design pattern hides the HTTP protocol so it can be used in stored procedures, data queues and even called directly from other RPG programs.
 This allows you to make unit test and let your RPG applications work better in a DevOps environment.

 # Consuming Services